 All articles submitted to this journal are peer-reviewed.
-The AMS has a single blind peer-review process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information on who the peer reviewers are.
+Proceedings of the AMS has adopted a double-anonymous peer-review model in which both authors and referees of a given article remain anonymous to each other.
+Questions about the initial submission process should be directed to email@example.com.
 The AMS uses Centralized Manuscript Processing for initial submissions to AMS journals.
 Papers submitted to Proceedings of the AMS (to be published in either Proceedings of the AMS or Proceedings of the AMS, Series B) may not exceed 15 printed pages.
 The preferred method of submission is to upload a PDF file using the Initial Manuscript Submission form.

 An alternate method is to send one copy of the paper to the following address:

 Centralized Manuscript Processing